arinaalibayeva/beat-by-dre-externship/README.md

 Data Source: Amazon product reviews (scraped for educational use)

 🪄 Strategic Insights
-Design and comfort drive brand loyalty — repeated across positive reviews.
+Design and comfort drive brand loyalty, as evident in repeated positive reviews.

 Battery life and pricing generate the bulk of negative sentiment; opportunities exist for communication and product improvement.

-AI summarization suggests potential marketing focus on durability messaging and sound innovation positioning.
+AI summarization suggests a potential marketing focus on durability messaging and sound innovation positioning.

 📚 Learning Outcomes
 Built an automated workflow for text data extraction and cleaning.